altasoft/PSD2/Sandbox-Installation-guide.md

         * Fill Bank BIC code - Your bank's 9 digit SWIFT BIC code
         * Type your password and then press 'Next' button

-    1. Now you will see the SQL connection screen:
+    1. Now you will see the Database and Certificate screen:

         ![Image](../main/Images/Installer-sql.png)

-        * If you already installed SQL database, then please skip this step by pressin 'Skip' buttom
-        * IF not, then fill SQL connection string and press 'Next' button *(You can use Sql connection string dialog by pressing '...' button)*
+        * Fill SQL connection string *(You can use Sql connection string dialog by pressing '...' button)*
+        * Fill your QSealC certificates thumbprint and press 'Next' button *(You can use Select Certificate dialog by pressing '...' button)*
+            * Your QSealC certificate should be installed in ```Windows Certificate Store``` with store location = ```Local Machine```.
+            * It should have private key.

         ![Image](../main/Images/Installer-sql-dialog.png)